 Punakaiki Fund Limited makes long-term investments into high-growth, revenue-generating New Zealand companies.
-We hold 20 investments, $32.3 million in assets and are raising money in December 2017 for further investment.
+We hold $43 million in assets (January 2019) and have investments in 20 Portfolio Companies.

 We believe that the following philosophies provide the greatest opportunity to generate significant returns for our Shareholders:

 - New Zealand Focus: We believe that there are consistently large numbers of high quality New Zealand-based companies seeking funding, but that there is a general shortage of well-directed growth capital.
 We also believe that there are exploitable market inefficiencies for the supply of growth capital in New Zealand.

 - High Growth Focus: We believe that well-selected high-growth companies can generate risk-adjusted returns for our investors that are higher than those from public markets.

 - Investor of Choice for Founders: We believe that a founder-centric approach to investment and management attracts the best high growth investment opportunities to Punakaiki Fund.